bxparks/AUniter/jenkins/README.md

 ## Caveats

 Jenkins is a complex and powerful system.
-I have used it for a total of 4 days as of this writing so I am not an expert on this system.
+I have used it for about 4 days as of this writing so I am not an expert on this system.
 I learned enough of it to make it work with `auniter.sh`, but my solutions may not be optimal.